forestgrape/coronavirus/index.md

 - 1.4.
 Propelling Spikes: How coronaviruses use their spike proteins as propellors to fly around.
 Anytime they can move in all directions since their spikes are around the spherical virions. (special note consisting only of this two sentences).
 - 29.3.
 Navigation bar with table of contents added.
 Layout adaptions to place the navbar.
 - 24.3.
 Regrouping [content](#content) into (currently) 8 topics both as files on github and content on github pages.
 - 23.3.
-[Temperature and Humidity Modulation](6_prevention_and_treatment/temperature_modulation.md) is proposed as a topical treatment: It reduces the number of infectious virions and enhances the immune response.
-There is solid biological and epidemiological evidence that it works if used early on! (explorative)
-- 23.3.
-Proposal of [Local Treatments of the Respiratory Tract](6_prevention_and_treatment/topical_treatment.md) to cure respiratory infections including Covid.
-Coronaviruses live on the surface of the respiratory tract and release their progeny as delicate virions to the covering fluids.
-The idea is to reduce these virions by local treatments.
-Similar as we disinfect wounds - the medications need to be adapted of course. (explorative)
-- 23.3.
 Clarified summary for [Virion Viability](2_biological/virion_viability.md).
 [A table with compiled data](./2_biological/virion_viability/viability_data.md) from viability experiments is online.

 ---